 The story is different in modern times.
 Almost every task, even the trivial ones are getting automated.
 Automation and speeding up requires data to be processed at a much faster rate.
 That’s where the term “Big Data” comes in.

 There are a lot of vendors providing a wealth of great tools.
 So great that it becomes confusing to choose one over the other.
-I have gone through some sites over this issue of selecting the “best ones” and also asked some experts in the domain.
+I have gone through some sites on this issue of selecting the “best ones” and also asked some experts in the domain.
 The result is this list of tools with a short description of each tool.

 Apache Hadoop is the most prominent and used tool in the big data industry with its enormous capability of large-scale processing data.
 This is a 100% open-source framework and runs on commodity hardware in an existing data center.
 Furthermore, it can run on a cloud infrastructure.
 Hadoop consists of four parts:

 - Hadoop Distributed File System: Commonly known as HDFS, it is a distributed file system compatible with very high scale bandwidth.